 A Policy on the Establishment and Functioning of Ward Committees was reviewed and approved for 2016/2017 financial year.
 The policy stipulates our approach in establishing Ward Committees, the criterion to be used, their term of office, their code of conduct, and stipend remuneration.
 As from the month of October 2016, 70 Ward Committees have been elected and vetted, they are representing voting district and various interest groups in all 7 Wards of Great Kei Municipality.
-The Municipality has made provision for continuous training and stationary for the 2020/ 2021 financial year and beyond.
-Ward Committees that were elected after the 2018 by elections in Ward 4, 6 and 7 have equally been inducted and have thus commenced with their official duties.
-A Capacity Building Programme for Ward Committee was conducted by the University of Fort Hare for the 2019/2020 Financial Year and a workshop on the formulation of Ward Operational Plans was undertaken by COGTA.
+The Municipality has made provision for continuous training and stationary for the 2022/ 2023 financial year and beyond.
+Ward Committees that were elected after the 2021 Local Government Elections and have been inducted and have thus commenced with their official duties and a workshop training on the formulation of Ward Operational Plans was undertaken by COGTA.
 The municipality ensures our Ward Committees who serve as social practitioners are continuously capacitated.

 Ward Committees remain an effective tool in closing the gap between the municipality and our communities as they channel back and forth issues of development and concerns of our communities.
 The functioning of Ward Committees also enables Ward Councillors to respond promptly to community concerns in the various communities that constitute the Ward.
 Issues that are raised by Ward Committees are attended to by Ward Councillors and escalated to the Office of the Speaker/Mayor.
 This process of channelling community issues is important as it enables grassroot issues to find expression in the council agenda of the municipality.
-The seventy (70) Ward Committees are mandated by policy to submit monthly reports on tasks performed and remunerated a stipend of R1000.
+The seventy (70) Ward Committees are mandated by policy to submit monthly reports on tasks performed and remunerated a stipend of R1500.